 Biological control takes advantage of natural enemies like predators, parasites, pathogens, and competitors to control pests.

-This is more commonly used in agricultural pest control — for example, lady beetles are employed to protect crops and plants from destructive insects — rather than in residential environments.
+This is more commonly used in agricultural pest control—for example, lady beetles are employed to protect crops and plants from destructive insects.

 Some might consider getting a house cat to scare mice away to be a form of biological control, although in our experience this is rarely as effective as people think.